Asiphezi02-matiso/Career-Evidence-/README.md

 #### Task:
 Completed quizzes on transferable skills, values, and how interests influence career choices.
 #### Action:
-Dedicated 3 hours 29 minutes to the module.
+I dedicated 3 hours 29 minutes to the module.
 Identified correct examples of transferable skills.
 Learned how personal values shape career satisfaction.
 #### Result: